Served: 21 years

 If you have further information, artifacts, archives, or images of this officer, please contact the Greater Cincinnati Police Museum at firstname.lastname@example.org.

-This narrative was revised May 28, 2010, by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+(c) This narrative was revised June 1, 2016 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Director.
+All rights are reserved to him and the Greater Cincinnati Police Museum.